 While it can be difficult to find some ‘me time’ when you have a busy schedule, take a few minutes from your day to be by yourself.
 Pulling away from social interactions and being by yourself can help your mind to slow down the electrical impulses generated by your brainwaves and in-turn helping with social anxiety.
 This will help you to gain more control over your thoughts.

 The next step towards achieving mindfulness, and undoubtedly the most important one, is meditation.
 Start by spending a few minutes every day meditating and gradually increase this to a minimum of 20 minutes, before extending to 40 minutes or more.
 Ensure you stick to a routine – find a comfortable location that you can use daily, find the best time of the day for you to try and relax, and let your family know that you cannot be disturbed during this time.
 Find a calming meditation script that helps you to clear the clutter from your mind, and reduce your stress levels.

-Here are some useful resources that could help including a video on guided mindfulness meditation.
+Here are some useful mindfulness and meditation resources that could help including a video on guided mindfulness meditation.